Matías Campos Toro

-Matías Daniel Campos Toro ([maˈtias ˈkampos ˈtoro], born 22 June 1989), known as Matías Campos Toro, is a Chilean former footballer who plays as left midfielder or left back.
+Matías Daniel Campos Toro ([maˈtias ˈkampos ˈtoro], born 22 June 1989), known as Matías Campos Toro, is a Chilean former footballer who played as left midfielder or left back.

 International career

 Along with Chile U18 he won the 2008 João Havelange Tournament, scoring in the last game.
 At senior level, he made six appearances and scored a goal.

 International goals

 Personal life

 He is usually named by his two last names, Campos Toro, to make a difference with his namesake Matías Campos López.
 Both players were with Audax Italiano in his early career and played for Universidad de Chile.

+In 2021, Campos Toro was a candidate to councillor for La Florida commune supported by Independent Democratic Union.